Rescapule/RuneDream/README.md

 - **Jump**: `Space` or `ArrowUp`
 - **Dash**: `Control` or `X`

+## Obstacles

+Orange stars can be destroyed by dashing through them.
+If you are dashing when you collide with one, it will explode and disappear, awarding extra coins.
+Touching an orange star without dashing is fatal.
+Black stars are always deadly and cannot be destroyed, even when dashing.

 ## Play

 Open `index.html` in a modern browser.
 You'll see a launch screen with a **Start Game** button.
 Clicking it opens the game in its own window.
 The game is designed with mobile in mind, so touch controls can be added later.